Commercial real estate in the United Arab Emirates: overview

 To compare answers across multiple jurisdictions, visit the Corporate Real Estate Country Q&A tool.

-In the three year period after the global recession in 2008, there have been a significant number of disputes between off-plan unit purchasers and developers related to construction delays (or non-existent construction).
-While disputes continue in 2012, the focus has begun to shift to litigation between contractors and developers related to construction defects, defaults and payments.
+The Abu Dhabi and surrounding real estate markets have also seen an improvement but their recovery has been slower.
+Disputes continued in 2013, but the focus has begun to shift to litigation between contractors and developers related to construction defects, defaults and payments.
 Most recently, there has been a rise in disputes between contractors and sub-contractors.

-The real estate market as a whole continues to seek to come to grips with the Directions that were introduced in 2010 under Dubai's Jointly Owned Property Law No. 27 of 2007.
-The Directions introduce a framework for the formation of an owners' association to manage the common property within each development.
-Some developers have failed to comply with the timetable in the Directions and many owners' associations are experiencing problems in the recovery of service charge arrears (see Question 43).
+The Dubai real estate market as a whole continues to try to come to grips with the Directions that were introduced in 2010 under Dubai's Jointly Owned Property Law No. 27 of 2007.
+The Directions introduce a framework to form owners' associations to manage common property within each development.
+Some developers have failed to comply with the timetable in the Directions and many owners' associations are experiencing problems trying to recover service charge arrears (see Question 43).
 There has been wide discussion regarding changes to the framework that will better protect owners and ensure greater recovery of service charges for owners' associations.
 There have been no implemented changes to date.

 The following are some of the larger transactions of the past year:

 The first commercial development on the World Islands (a series of sand islands off the coast of Dubai) opened for business.

-Work started on the tram system to operate along the seafront next to the Dubai Marina and the Palm Jumeirah.
+Work started on the tram system to operate along the seafront next to the Dubai Marina was completed in the fourth quarter of 2014.